 The City of Austin Parks and Recreation Department (PARD) is a major contributor to the high quality of life that Austinites and visitors enjoy.
 PARD strives to ensure its facilities, programs, and services are accessible, inclusionary, and welcoming to all.
 This webpage provides information on the Austin Parks and Recreation Department's ADA Transition Plan.

 In 2019, the Phase 2 Plan for the Asian American Resource Center (2019 Plan) was adopted by the Austin City Council.
 This Phase 2 project seeks to implement aspects of the plan through the addition of a live performance theater and associated programming as well as parking to increase programmatic possibilities for the popular AARC.
-The facility expansion will provide a place for Austin's diverse Asian communities to share culture and life-enhancing opportunities.
-District 1

 The Parks and Recreation and Watershed Protection Departments are developing a feasibility study for the former Youth Hostel site at 2200 S Lakeshore Blvd. as the only viable site for the relocation of the Waller Creek boathouse facility currently located at 74 Trinity St. This is a step toward fulfilling Council Resolution 20220901-085 and will include environmental, engineering, and architectural services, resulting in preliminary design options and cost estimates.

-Colony Park Pool began construction in May 2023 with an aim to open late in the summer of 2024.
+Colony Park Pool began construction in May 2023 with an aim to open in the fall of 2024.
 This new aquatic facility's pool classification has been identified as a Community Pool.
 It will complement the recently completed Colony Park District Park amenities.
 This project is in the construction phase.
 District 1

 The Austin Parks and Recreation Department (PARD) is taking the next steps toward moving the Dougherty Arts Center out of the beloved naval center and into a newly envisioned building to be constructed on Butler Shores Park.
 This project is in the construction document phase.
 District 9

 In 2019, the concept plan for Earl J. Pomerleau Pocket Park was adopted and developed in partnership with the Austin Parks Foundation and the Parks and Recreation Department.
 The first phase of construction began in Fall 2022 and was completed in Summer 2023.
 This park is open to the public.
-District 4
+City Council District 4

 The Emma S. Barrientos Mexican American Cultural Center (ESB-MACC), located at 600 River Street on Lady Bird Lake, in the Rainey Street Historical District, has entered Phase 2 of the 2018 Facility Expansion Plan (2018 Plan) approved by Austin City Council.
 Phase 2 includes expansion and renovation of the facility in addition to site improvements to meet the growing needs of the community.
 The completed project will support programs which foster meaningful understanding and appreciation of Mexican American, Native American, Chicano and other Latinx Cultures.